Make $20 of credits by using an AI foundation model using AWS Bedrock

 Amazon developed AI utilities:

-Amazon developed a suite of industry-specific AI services:
+Amazon developed a suite of industry-specific AI services sold as SaaS:

 Generative AI: creates new content from learned patterns.